openshift/ci-docs/content/en/docs/architecture/step-registry.md

     The step runs with custom credentials injected.
 {{< / highlight >}}

+{{< alert title="Warning" color="warning" >}}
-**Note that access to read these secrets from the namespace configured must be granted separately from the configuration being added to a step.
+Access to read these secrets from the namespace configured must be granted separately from the configuration being added to a step.
 By default, only secrets in the `test-credentials` namespace will be available for mounting into test steps.
-Please follow the secret-mirroring
+Please follow the secret-management
-[documentation](https://github.com/openshift/release/blob/master/core-services/secret-mirroring/README.md) to set up a custom secret in that namespace**
+[documentation](/docs/how-tos/adding-a-new-secret-to-ci/#propagating-secret-data) to set up a custom secret in that namespace.
+{{< /alert >}}

 #### Injecting the `oc` CLI